-Safety Management System means a system for the management of safety of operations.
-It includes the organisational structure, responsibilities, procedures, processes and provisions for the implementation of safety policies by the organisation.
+Safety Management System means a system for the management of the safety of operations.
+It includes the organisational structure, responsibilities, procedures, processes, and provisions for the implementation of safety policies by the organisation.
 It provides for the control of safety within the organisation and the safe use of facilities and equipment.

 Self-Handler means whomever provide ground handling services for their own operations only.
+Self-handler shall comply with Ground Handling technical requirements as specified under the AOC approval.